isteps-sps-lab/bf-im/docs/architecture.md

 # Architecture

-Within the Better Factory project, the *im* is deployed as part of the Cognitive Human Robot Interaction (C-HRI) scenario.
+Within the Better Factory project, the IM is deployed as part of the Cognitive Human Robot Interaction (C-HRI) scenario.
 The deployment is based on Docker Compose, and the set of initialized components is depicted in the picture here below:

 ``` mermaid